yigbt/deepFPlearn/README.md

 ```shell
 python -m dfpl traingnn -f example/traingnn.json
 ```
-The `traingnn` mode is used to train models using a graph neural network to predict binary fingerprints from molecular structures.
-The training data contains three targets and you may train models for each using the following command:
+The `traingnn` mode is used to train models using a graph neural network to predict the chemical-biological associations from molecular structures.
+If the training data contains multiple targets the GNN will perform nultilabel classification.

 The trained models, training histories, and respective plots, as well as the predictions on the test data, are stored in the `example/results_traingnn` folder as defined in the `example/traingnn.json` file (you may change this).
 Similar and even more options are offered via the GNN model.
 Go to `chemprop/args.py` to take a peek and set your options.

+Some basic arguments include:
+- `data_path`: Specifies the path to the dataset in CSV format.
+This is where the model will read the training data from.

+- `save_dir`: The directory where the trained model and any generated output files will be saved.
+Make sure the directory exists or can be created.

+- `epochs`: The number of training epochs.
+An epoch is one complete forward and backward pass of all the training examples.

+- `num_folds`: The number of folds to use for cross-validation.
+Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.

+- `metric`: The primary metric used for model evaluation.
+In this case, it's "accuracy".

+- `loss_function`: Specifies the loss function to be minimized during training.
+Here, it's set to "binary_cross_entropy".

+- `split_type`: Defines the strategy used for splitting the data into training and test sets.
+The "random" option will randomly split the data.

+- `dataset_type`: Specifies the type of problem you are solving; in this case, it's a "classification" problem.

+- `smiles_columns`: The name of the column in the CSV file that contains the SMILES strings of the molecules.

+- `extra_metrics`: A list of additional metrics that you want to compute for model evaluation.
+These could include metrics like "balanced_accuracy", "Area Under Curve (AUC)", "F1 score", "Matthews Correlation Coefficient (MCC)", "recall", "specificity", and "precision".

+- `hidden_size`: Specifies the size of the hidden layers in the neural network.
+A larger size may capture more complex representations but could risk overfitting.

 ## Predictgnn
 ```shell
 python -m dfpl predictgnn -f example/predictgnn.json
 ```
-The `predictgnn` mode is used to predict binary fingerprints from molecular structures using a graph neural network.
-Use this command to predict the provided data for prediction:
+The `predictgnn` mode is using trained GNN model to predict these chemical-biological target associations from molecular structures using a graph neural network.

+Again some basic arguments:

+- `test_path`: The path to the dataset containing smiles in CSV format.

+- `checkpoint_path`: Specifies the path to the trained model checkpoint file, usually with a `.pt` extension.
+This is the model that will be used for making predictions.

+- `save_dir`: The directory where the prediction results will be saved.
+Make sure the directory exists or can be created.

+- `saving_name`: The name of the CSV file where the predictions will be saved.
+          This file will be created in the `save_dir`.
 ## Convert

 The `convert` mode is used to convert `.csv` or `.tsv` files into `.pkl` files for easy access in Python and to reduce memory on disk.

 # Please note that: